-Course prerequisites from undergraduate studies: Earned major in subject area of certification or completion of McDaniel College major; a general psychology course in addition.

-Required: EDU 610-620 (choose the appropriate course for your area of certification); RDG 532, RDG 534, PSY 503, EDU 593, EDU 598, and EDU 599 or EDU 600 and EDU 601.
+Course prerequisites from undergraduate studies: Earned major in subject area of certification or completion of McDaniel College major and a general psychology course.
+Required: EDU 610-621 (choose the appropriate course for your area of certification); RDG 532, RDG 534, PSY 503, EDU 593, EDU 598, and EDU 599.
+PK12 SEQUENCE: